-- Preview Email Newsletter

 Court Decisions Regarding Tariffs Imposed Under the International Emergency Economic Powers Act (IEEPA)

 In 2025, President Donald Trump invoked the International Emergency Economic Powers Act (IEEPA) to impose tariffs on most U.S. imports.
-Several parties filed lawsuits asserting that IEEPA does more PR
+Several parties filed lawsuits asserting that IEEPA does not give the President legal authority to impose t more PR

 NCLA Asks Appeals Court to Toss Illegal D.C.
 Judicial Deference Mandate That Is Worse Than Chevron (10)